tstyblo/RIOT-icoboard/README.md

 ## Status

-At the momemt this code is an alpha version intended for testing.
+At the momemt this code is an experimental alpha version intended for testing.
 It is written in C and RISC-V assembly.

 As of September 2020 these features are already working: